FENECON Industrial S — Assembly and Operating Instructions

 1Not necessary when using the LTE router built into the Storage unit.

 6.6.5.
-Signal interface connection
+Connection — Signal interface

-Different versions are shown below depending on the revision status. (see 3.5.1 Version/revision of the Battery energy storage system) |
+Different versions are shown below depending on the revision status (see section [Version/revision of the electrical energy storage system]). |

-Signal interface connection (AA1, AA2)
+Connection — Signal interface (AA1, AA2)

 Signal cables with the following specifications can be connected: